addtheletters/Green/README.md

 Green
 =====

 Text goes up and down and down.
+Creates a visual effect like the code lines in The Matrix.

 This is a graphical test and experiment with Unity TextMeshes.